Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Coastal Doghobble (Leucothoe axillaris)

-Coastal doghobble has attractive white flowers and is small enough to decorate shaded gardens with a limited space
+Coastal doghobble has attractive white flowers and is small enough to decorate shaded gardens with limited space

 Coastal doghobble has a year-long landscaping interest for small, shaded gardens.
 Thriving in USDA zones 5 through 9, the shrub grows 3 to 4 ft.
 (1 – 1.2 m) tall and 6 ft.
 (1.8 m) wide.
 The low-maintenance ornamental shrub is ideal as a front yard foundation plant, specimen plant, or container plant on a small patio.